 High Country News

-High Country News is a nonprofit news magazine covering the Western U.S. They pay $.50 - 1.50 per word, with a kill fee of 25%.
-They accept in-depth news and analyses from 800-2100 words, features of 2800+ words, and 750-800 word essays paying a flat rate of $400.
+High Country News is a nonprofit news magazine covering the Western U.S. They pay $.50 - 1.00 per word.
+They accept in-depth news and analyses, features, short-form reported stories, and essays about life in the West.

 HowlRound